How do I get into a career in TV or radio production?

 Runners often work on short-term contracts, so be prepared to move from job to job rather than having permanent employment.
 Keep in mind that jobs are typically based in big cities and salaries are low.
 Typical locations include London, Manchester, Birmingham, Bristol, Glasgow and Belfast.
 Unless your parents live in a relevant city and are happy for you to stay at home, you’re likely to find that money is tight.
 You may also have the odd panic about whether you’ll be able to pay the rent, if you have one job about to finish and nothing else lined up yet.

-If you get a place on a broadcast production traineeship, such as the one run by the BBC, you will have a job for at least a year or so.
+If you get a place on a broadcast production traineeship, such as the one previously run by the BBC, you will likely have a job for at least a year or so.
 However, some roles will also be short-term.

 UK employers who hire broadcast production trainees or runners